 Northrop Grumman’s Cygnus space freighter is open for business just five hours after it was attached to the International Space Station today.
-The Expedition 63 crew will now begin unloading almost 8,000 pounds of scientific investigations, technology demonstrations, commercial products, crew supplies, and an advanced space toilet.
+The Expedition 63 crew will now begin unloading almost 8,000 pounds (3,600 kilograms) of scientific investigations, technology demonstrations, commercial products, crew supplies, and an advanced space toilet.

 After standard depressurization and configuration activities, Commander Chris Cassidy opened the hatch to Cygnus.
 He entered the cargo craft wearing goggles and a mask to protect against potential dust and debris which is normal procedure when entering a docked cargo ship for the first time.
 The U.S. resupply ship will stay attached to the Unity module until mid-December when its cargo mission ends.

 Cassidy and Flight Engineer Ivan Vagner spent Monday morning monitoring Cygnus approach and rendezvous following its Friday night launch.
 At 5:32 a.m.
 EDT, Expedition 63 Commander Chris Cassidy of NASA used the International Space Station’s robotic Canadarm2 to grapple the Northrop Grumman Cygnus spacecraft as Ivan Vagner of Roscosmos monitored Cygnus systems during its approach.
 Next, ground controllers took over the Canadarm2 and remotely installed Cygnus, dubbed the S.S.
-Kalpana Chawla, on the bottom of the station’s Unity module about an hour-and-a-half later.
+Kalpana Chawla, on the bottom of the station’s Unity module about an hour and a half later.

 The Cygnus spacecraft for this resupply mission is named in honor of Kalpana Chawla, who made history at NASA as the first female astronaut of Indian descent.
 Chawla, who dedicated her life to understanding flight dynamics, lost her life during the STS-107 mission when the space shuttle Columbia disintegrated upon reentering Earth’s atmosphere.